adlnet/xapi-profiles/xapi-profiles-structure.md

 Name | Values
 ---- | ------
-`location` | A JSONPath string
+`location` | A JSONPath string.
+This is evaluated on a Statement to find the values to apply the requirements in this rule to.
 `selector` | *Optional*.
 A JSONPath string.
-This JSONPath is executed on the array of values resulting from the location selector, and the resulting values are what are used for matching.
-If it returns nothing on a location, that represents an unmatchable value for that location, meaning "all" will fail, as will included.
+If specified, this JSONPath is evaluated on each member of the array of values resulting from the location selector, and the resulting values are what are used for matching.
+If it returns nothing on a location, that represents an unmatchable value for that location, meaning `all` will fail, as will a `presence` of `included`.
-`rule` | *Optional*. `included`, `excluded`, or `recommended`.
-If included, there must be at least one matchable value for this Statement Template Rule to be fulfilled, and if excluded, no matchable values.
-If `recommended`, this rule represents a recommended inclusion and `any`, `all`, and `none` requirements on the same rule are only applied if the results of looking up `location` are nonempty.
+`presence` | *Optional*. `included`, `excluded`, or `recommended`.
+If `included`, there must be at least one matchable value for this Statement Template Rule to be fulfilled, and if `excluded`, no matchable values.
+If `recommended`, this rule represents a recommended inclusion, meaning `any`, `all`, and `none` requirements on the same rule are only applied if the results of evaluating `location` are nonempty.
 `any` | *Optional*. an array of values that are allowed in this location.
 Useful for constraining the presence of particular activities, for example.
-If the rule returns multiple values for a statement, then this Statement Template Rule is fulfilled if any one returned value matches any one specified value — that is, if the intersection is not empty.
+If the JSONPath returns multiple values for a statement, then this Statement Template Rule is fulfilled if any one returned value matches any one specified value — that is, if the intersection is not empty.
 `all` | *Optional*. an array of values, which all values returned by the JSONPath must match one of to fulfill this Statement Template Rule.
 `none` | *Optional*. an array of values, which no values returned by the JSONPath may match to fulfill this Statement Template Rule.
 `scopeNote` | *Optional*.
 A language map describing usage details for the parts of Statements addressed by this rule.
 For example, a profile with a rule requiring result.duration might provide guidance on how to calculate it.

-A Statement Template Rule MUST include one or more of `rule`, `any`, `all`, or `none`.
+A Statement Template Rule MUST include one or more of `presence`, `any`, `all`, or `none`.

-When processing a statement for Statement Template Rules, it MUST have normalized contextActivities, with singletons replaced by arrays of length one.
+When validating a Statement for Statement Template Rules, contextActivities normalization MUST have already been performed as described in the Experience API specification.
+That is, singleton objects MUST be replaced by arrays of length one.

-The syntax of JSONPath is described at http://goessner.net/articles/JsonPath/index.html#e2, except filter and script expressions may not be used.
-The union operator (a comma) may be used inside array or child expressions, so the result is the union on each expression being used separately.
-The legal values in an array or child expression are: strings (child expressions), non-negative integers (array expressions), and the star character `*` representing all children/members.
-Effectively this means the `@` syntax is also illegal.
-TODO: consider allowing limited scripting a la https://github.com/json-path/JsonPath .
-TODO: consider if use cases require allowing a JSONPath expression to be a union of other JSONPath expressions.
+The syntax and behavior of JSONPath is described at http://goessner.net/articles/JsonPath/index.html#e2.
+In addition, the following requirements and clarifications apply:
+* Filter and script expressions MUST NOT be used.
+* The union operator (a comma) may be used inside array or child expressions, so the result is the union on each expression being used separately.

-### Statement References

-I'm unsure enough how to do this I propose we do not include statement reference constraints in the initial draft.
-It would probably be included as a special case in the statement template rules, above.
+* The legal values in an array or child expression are: strings (child expressions), non-negative integers (array expressions), the star character `*` representing all children/members, and unions of these as described above.

 ## Patterns

-Patterns are groups of statements matching particular statement templates, ordered in certain ways.
+Patterns describe groups of statements matching particular statement templates, ordered in certain ways.
 For example, an allowed pattern in a video profile might start with a statement about playing a video and then be followed by statements about pausing, skipping, playing again, and so forth.
 A pattern is determined by a given registration, and possibly subregistration, a new extension.
 Specifically,

 * all statements following a primary Pattern MUST use the same registration.
 * when only one profile or only one pattern occurrence of each profile will be used, in a given registration, subregistrations SHOULD NOT be used.